 Skip to content

-A public sector worker on why he wishes he'd started sooner, and why he now tells everyone he meets to do the same.
+A Local Government worker on why he wishes he'd started sooner, and why he now tells everyone he meets to do the same.

 David had heard about Shared Cost AVCs for years.
 But like most people, he never quite got round to setting one up.
 There was always something else to deal with first.